 For day-related patterns

-- Promote different dishes on those days
+- Push high-margin dishes on weak days

-💡 Example action:
+?
+Example action:

 Tools to track this